 The Authority is unable to process any new or existing applications during this period of lockdown, however you may wish to submit new information to the email address on the website.

 Thank you for your co-operation.

 If you want to appeal to the Social Security Appeal Authority, you must do so within 3 months of the Benefits Review Committee’s decision.

-If you make an appeal after the 3 months has passed, you must state in a letter with your application why your appeal is late and why you think it should be accepted.
+If you make an appeal after the 60 working days has passed, you must state in a letter with your application why your appeal is late and why you think it should be accepted.